-I bet that your downloads is packed with everything but the kitchen sink.
+I bet that your downloads folder is packed with everything but the kitchen sink.
 Delete everything from your downloads folder and off your desktop!
-Saving files to your computer’s desktop is the same as a pile of papers over your physical desk.
+Saving files to your computer’s desktop is the same as keeping a pile of papers on your physical desk.
 Move files off the desktop to a folder, or delete them.
 If you haven't organized it into a file, it's got to go.

 Once you have gone through everything that you've been hoarding and removed what you don't want, create a file system that you can use to stay on top of everything moving forward.
-Create folders for certain projects or files that you're likely to use often.
+Create folders for certain projects or files that you're likely to use often, you can even use a tagging system to categorize things more.
 Files are easiest to find if your organization system isn’t too complicated.

 Clear & Organize Your Inbox